 The February 2021 Project ASC included a visual inventory and analysis within Section 4.2.3 (Horse Heaven Wind Farm, LLC 2021a), with an additional report submitted in October 2021 titled Aesthetics Technical Memorandum for the Horse Heaven Wind Farm Project (Horse Heaven Wind Farm, LLC 2021b).
-This memorandum, serving as the Applicant's visual analysis, focused mostly on the Visual Resource Management (VRM) System from the Bureau of Land Management (BLM), which has become an industry standard to analyze potential visual impacts, particularly in the western United States, and is often applied to projects on non-BLM lands.
+In December 2022, the Project ASC was updated, including Section 4.2.3 and associated visual simulations (Horse Heaven Wind Farm, LLC 2022).
+The updated ASC, serving as the Applicant's visual analysis, focused mostly on the Visual Resource Management (VRM) System from the Bureau of Land Management (BLM), which has become an industry standard to analyze potential visual impacts, particularly in the western United States, and is often applied to projects on non-BLM lands.
 The BLM VRM as well as other federal agency visual resource methodologies (e.g., U.S. Forest Service scenery management system and U.S. Federal Highway Administration Guidelines for the Visual Impact Assessment of Highway Projects) have three common elements.
-These include
+These include: